Zeus virus. 6 versions revealed (2021 removal guide)

 Security Update Error 0xB6201879.
 Authentication required

 Technical support scammers continue using the name of Zeus to perform their malicious activities.
-This time, crooks decided to take advantage of the adware program to redirect users to the website which triggers Security update error 0xB6201879.
-Authentication required pop-up informing about the virus attack and danger of the files and personal information.
+This time, crooks decided to take advantage of the adware program to redirect users to the website, which triggered Security update error 0xB6201879.
+Authentication required pop-up informing about the virus attack and the danger to the files and personal information.
 The warning says:

 Windows Defender Alert: Zeus Virus Detected In Your Computer!!